aliceraffaele/aliceraffaele.github.io/_pages/about.md

   - /about.html
 ---

+**News**: We are organizing the **[10th AIROYoung Workshop and Ph.D.
+School](https://ayw2026.github.io)**, held in Padova in February 2026.
+Registration & Abstract/Short paper submission are open!

+---

 > “*Who are we, who is each one of us, if not a combinatoria of experiences, information, books we have read, things imagined?
 Each life is an encyclopedia, a library, an inventory of objects, a series of styles, and everything can be constantly shuffled and reordered in every way conceivable.*” –
 > Italo Calvino, “*Multiplicity*”, in “*Six memos for the next millennium*”